 Why do we need a new global treaty on plastics?

 Addressing the plastic pollution crisis is beyond the ability of any one country, region or sector, and requires an international response.
 Preventing plastic pollution will require a dedicated global framework, a Convention on Plastic Pollution, that addresses the full lifecycle of plastics from upstream (production) and midstream (design) to downstream (waste management) stages.
 We need a Convention (a treaty) that builds upon and complements existing national and regional initiatives while addressing the significant gaps that prevent us from eliminating plastic pollution.
-See here our new infographic outlining the myriad of ways in which plastics pollute throughout their life cycles, and not just at end-of-life like we have so long believed.

 What Would a Convention on Plastic Pollution Look Like?